avkom/learn-react/README.md

 ## Make production build
 - Run `npm i webpack webpack-cli -g` once to install webpack command line interface globally.
-- Run `webpack -p` to build and the result will be in `dist` folder.
+- Run `npm prod-build`.
+The results of the build will be in `dist` folder.

 ## Run tests
 - Run `npm test`.